joshdail/uptime-monitor/readme.md

 ## CLI

-A CLI has been added to the program.
-A few basic commands are operational, with more to come.
+A CLI has been added to the program, with the following commands available:

+- help, man           Show a help page
+- users               List all user accounts in the database
+- checks              Show all checks in the database
+- exit, cls           End the program
+- logs                Show all log file names
+- display {filename}  Display the log file.
+Note that the file extension is needed

 #### exit